xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 - How to collect and parse a CLI output from multiple devices using pyATS `Learn`,
 - How to get a value from a parsed output.

-In the next post, we will learn more about pyATS **Dq** (dictionnary querry) and how pyATS can find a pair of `key: value` in a nested structure.
-Yes, it even supports regex!
+In the next post, we will see our first use case: how to collect many `show commands` on many devices.
+Stay tunned!

 The code used for each blog post can be found [here](https://github.com/AntoineOrsoni/xrdocs-how-to-pyats).
 This link will include the code for all posts.
 {: .notice--info}